awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 1. Created, built, packaged, and deployed a serverless application to AWS with AWS SAM\.

 1. Tested your application locally by using the AWS SAM CLI and Docker\.

+1. Deleted the AWS resources that you no longer need\.

 ## Next Steps<a name="serverless-getting-started-hello-world-next-steps"></a>